Remote Controlled Beer Crate

 Advanced BBQ Accessory

 “If you want to be successful on YouTube, you should build things like remote-controlled beer crates.“, Kati once said to me.
-Besides the tempting promise of viral online fame, I found that quite a funny idea!
+Besides the tempting promise of viral online fame, I found that this would be quite a funny idea!
 So last Saturday, I built one.
 Let’s see if Kati was right with her thesis!

 The “remote controlled beer crate” is actually just a flat plywood platform on which standard sized beer crates can be placed.
 It is driven and steered by two windscreen wiper motors with direct attached casters.
 Two swivel casters in front stabilize the construction.